WEST CHESTERFIELD, N.H. -- Lifelong resident C.J. Konkowski landed in Kansas on Friday for the 89th Amateur Public Links Championship this week.

 Konkowski, who plays club golf at the University of New Hampshire and will enter his senior year in the fall, said the USGA held a full-day, 36-hole qualifier at Bretwood Golf Course -- where he works -- and the top two golfers advanced to the tournament.
 Konkowski said Barrett was No. 1 and he finished second.
 The 89th Amateur Public Links Championship will be held at Sand Creek Station Golf Course in Newton, Kan., about 30 miles from Wichita.

 Konkowski said it will be nice having a friend with him for support, especially after experiencing a family tragedy.

 "The field is so big it doesn't really feel like you're competing against (a friend)," he said.
-"I've never really been out there before.
-It's always fun to go to a new place you've never been to before."

 He also told the Reformer on Thursday his nerves were starting to build up, but that is perfectly normal.
 He said the best players in the world -- like Tiger Woods and Phil Mickelson -- also get nervous, but the greats always find a way to handle the pressure.

 Among the people home in New Hampshire rooting for Konkowski is his best friend and co-worker Tim Manwaring, who said he plans to follow Konkowski's performance online and talk with him throughout this week.

 "It's really cool.
 I was happy for him.
 With his mom passing away, I'm excited he got this opportunity," said Manwaring who works at Bretwood's pro shop and helps with outside operations.
 "He deserves it.
 He's a good player."

 He said golf has greatly helped Konkowski take his mind off the pain of his mother's death.
 He said they don't talk about the tragedy often, but hitting the links has definitely allowed Konkowski to direct his focus elsewhere.